Materials-Data-Science-and-Informatics/fair-python-cookiecutter/{{ cookiecutter.__project_slug }}/CONTRIBUTING.md

 * Use `poetry run poe docs` to generate local documentation

-In order to contribute code, please open a pull request to the `dev` branch.
+In order to contribute code, please open a pull request.

 Before opening the PR, please make sure that your changes